 Queensland State Archives is working to address these challenges to ensure the continued accessibility of Queensland’s digital public records.
-This includes planning for a future digital archive.

 For more information on the results of consultation to examine the digital archiving practices of Queensland public authorities that informed the development of the strategy, go to Investigating digital continuity practices.